Ten Step Guide to Install Redmine project management application

-Having tried several open source project management and bug tracking tools, such as dotProject, mantis etc, Ruby based Redmine is a good solution.
+Having tried several open source project management and bug tracking tools, such as dotProject, mantis etc, Redmine turned out to be the best and most comprehensive tool only if it were that easier to set up too! but hey this is why you are here in the first place!

 Redmine is a flexible project management web application written using Ruby on Rails framework.
 It should run on most Unix, Linux, Mac and Windows systems as long as Ruby & Ruby on Rails and RubyGems are available on that platform.